 - Strengthening recruitment and retention strategies to support UBC’s commitment to hiring the best faculty & staff.

-Five (5) awards/categories of $2,000 per recipient.
-Up to four awards per year are offered each year in the following categories:
+Five (5) categories of awards.
+Up to five awards per year are offered in the following categories:

 - Global Citizenship